By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Some old-time AA members describe themselves as “recovered” and they point to the title page to the book “Alcoholics Anonymous” which states that the book is “the story of how many thousands of men and women have recovered from Alcoholism.”
 They further point out the book say that “we are not cured” but “have recovered from a hopeless state of mind and body.”
 The thought that anyone could ever be fully recovered scares other people.
 They point out that accepting being recovered might lead someone to become careless and think that there is not more work to do on themselves.

-SAMHS has suggested the following as a working definition for recovery:
+SAMHS has suggested the following as a working definition of recovery:

 SAMHSA delineates four major dimensions that support a life in recovery, Health, Home, Purpose, and Community.